kandersen/crafting-interpreters/craftinginterpreters/book/garbage-collection.md

 ^code concatenate-pop (1 before, 1 after)

-Those were all pretty easy, especially because I *showed* you were the fix was.
+Those were all pretty easy, especially because I *showed* you where the fix was.
 In practice, *finding* them is the hard part.
 All you see is an object that *should* be there but isn't.
 It's not like other bugs where you're looking for the code that *causes* some problem.
 You're looking for the *absence* of code